Code-Institute-Submissions/iKelvvv-MS1/README.md

 I had an error on the index.html page with the iframe attribute of "frameborder".
 The HTML checker notified me that this attribute is obsolete and to use CSS instead.

-I also had an error on contact_us.html page with a duplicate ID of "form_inline".
+I also had an error on the contact_us.html page with a duplicate ID of "form_inline".
 I rectified this by changing the ID's to a class instead and updated the CSS for this.

 I used [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) to check for any error within my CSS stylesheet.